adentinger/AsteriskSingleUserSandbox/README.md

 **Key features:**

-- Readymade asterisk config ; only forward the NAT ports, create the config file (explained below) and run one command (also explained below).
+- Readymade asterisk config ; only setup your VoipMS account, forward the NAT ports, create the config file and run one command.
+All steps are explained below.
 - Currently (at the time of writing this) working asterisk features: voicemail, voicemail MWI (blinking light on phone/softphone when there is an unread voicemail message), music on hold, SMS (via _SIP MESSAGE_ though, not _SIP SIMPLE_ ; my VoIP provider doesn't use _SIP SIMPLE_!), go straight to voicemail past a certain time, ...
 - Some comments explain why things are done the way they are.
 This way you can use this project to learn the basics of VoIP with Asterisk like I did.
 - (Experimental) An Asterisk Manager Interface (AMI) client.
-While some endpoints (e.g. a cell phone) is not registered, this client buffers the SMS messages.
+While some endpoints (e.g. a cell phone) are not registered, this client buffers the SMS messages.
 It sends the missed messages to them once the enpoints register to Asterisk.
 This client is a systemd unit for robustness.
 - MIT license: use/modify this project as you like as long as you keep the copyright.
 Please let me know (a.dentinger@gmail.com) if you use it though ; it will look good on my résumé! :)

 **Limitations:**